The Almost Nearly Perfect People

 - The British culture is similar to the Scandinavian one due to their shared history, culture, and language.

 - Scandinavia refers to the original Viking lands: Denmark, Sweden, and Norway.
-Iceland and Finland included in these countries is Nordic.
+Iceland and Finland, included in these countries, are Nordic.

 Denmark